 Kapil Sharma’s Show In Danger!
 Sunil Grover Will Soon Return With A New Show As Dr Mashoor Gulati!

-Kapil Sharma and Sunil Grover are 'more' in news ever since their ugly mid-air spat.
+Kapil Sharma and Sunil Grover are continuously in news ever since their ugly mid-air spat.
 As we know, this fight has done a lot of damage not only to Kapil and Sunil's friendship but also to the show as well.

-Post his exit from The Kapil Sharma Show, Sunil is busy with live shows and is also in talks with channels for his new show.
+Post his exit from The Kapil Sharma Show, Sunil is busy with live shows and is also in talks with various channels for his new show.
 We had recently reported that Sunil will soon be back with his new show.
 Well, here are more details about the show...

 Salman Khan To Promote Tubelight With Sunil Grover!